 The Raptor Conservancy of Virginia (RCV) is an all-volunteer organization.
-We are very thankful to everyone who donates their time and energy to help the injured and orphaned raptors in our care.
+We are very thankful to everyone who donates their time and energy tto help care for our education birds and educate the public about raptors.
 RCV volunteers come from many walks of life: professionals from diverse fields, homemakers, retirees, and college students.
 Before you decide whether you might be interested in applying to be an RCV volunteer, we would like to share some information about the work we do and answer some common questions.

 RCV Volunteer Duties and Responsibilities

 The main duties of an RCV volunteer are to ensure that all of the raptors are fed and that the facility is cleaned.

-- Feeding the birds includes preparing dead mice, day old chicks, and quail that will be fed to the raptors in rehabilitation and to our education birds.
-At our flight cages feeding will also include providing live mice to the raptors that are regaining their strength, flying ability and hunting skills.
+- Feeding the birds includes preparing dead mice, rats, day old chicks, and quail that will be fed to our education birds in prescribed amounts.

-- Cleaning involves removing soiled newspapers, sweeping up debris (old food, bird poop) and cleaning off the cage carpeting.
-We also have numerous air filters that must be cleaned every day, and the floor needs to be mopped.
+- Cleaning involves hosing out mews (raptor homes), picking up debris (pellets, old food) and providing clean water.
+At our indoor facility we have air filters that must be cleaned every day, and the floor needs to be mopped.

 These are the basic tasks that all volunteers are expected to perform.
 There are many other duties that volunteers can take on if they wish to do so, but no one gets exempted from feeding and cleaning duty.
 Volunteering at RCV is can be a bit messy but it is very rewarding to help raptors in need.